tejav27/cpu-slutprojekt/README.md

+This is a dashboard application designed as a part of the course CrossPlatform Development.
-#Checkout this Progressive Web App on https://cheerful-mochi-db8883.netlify.app/
+## Checkout this Progressive Web App on https://cheerful-mochi-db8883.netlify.app/
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).